 To that you add the chemistry between the musicians.
 No matter how different personalities are, there is space for everyone and tremendous tolerance.
 It’s like in a family where you know you are in this together and all want the same thing – to play great music – so that dissolves most of the problems and conflicts.
 I can honestly say that this orchestra feels like a family to me.
 I am always happy to reunite with it after a break.
 I have knows most of the musicians for a long time and shared a lot of experiences!
 Traveling can be difficult sometimes, but it also means we can all live in our home cities without having to give up playing in the MCO.
 We can balance other activities and even family life and at the same time be fulfilled musicians.

-In March 2017, Béatrice Muthelet released her first solo album on Telos with German pianist Oliver Triendl of Harald Genzmer's integral viola works.
+In March 2017 Béatrice Muthelet released her first solo album, with German pianist Oliver Triendl, of Harald Genzmer's integral viola works.
 The recording received five stars in FONO FORUM magazine and was featured on Deutschlandfunk as “die besondere Aufnahme”.

 Béatrice’s teaching activities include orchestra academies in Bolzano, Dortmund and, since 2016, coaching the Verbier Youth Orchestra.

 In 2018, Béatrice was one of the first members of the Mahler Chamber Orchestra to appear as a soloist with the orchestra, where she performed Mozart’s Sinfonia Concertante with Renaud Capuçon at Settimane musicali Ascona in Locarno.